 Please call Claire on 07999871053 to reserve your space.
 Places can be reserved for 2 weeks to give you time to send in a cheque and booking form.

-Please click on the link below each set of course details to download a booking form.
+Please click on the link below to download a booking form.
 Full payment details and the postal address are on the form.

 If you have any questions about any of our courses though, please do get in touch by phone or email.